karen07/domains-block-test/README.md

 # Domains block test
-Domains-block-test sends fake TLS ClientHello to IPs from ip file, SNI takes it from domains file.
-If the response is that TLS is not correct, then the domain is not blocked, if there is no response a couple of times, that the domain is blocked.
+Domains-block-test sends a synthetic TLS ClientHello to IP addresses listed in an input file, using SNI values taken from a domains file.
+If the server responds with a TLS error, the domain is considered unblocked.
+If no response is received after several attempts, the domain is considered blocked.
 ## Usage
 ```sh
 Commands: